 - Remuneration includes salary, bonus, commission.
-Remuneration in partnership firm is allowed as a deduction if following conditions are satisfied
+Remuneration in a partnership firm is allowed as a deduction if the following conditions are satisfied

 - Remuneration is allowed only to working partners.

-- Remuneration must be authorised by partnership deed and according to the terms of Partnership Deed.
-Also the quantum of deduction or manner of its computation is to be mentioned in the deed.
+- Remuneration must be authorized by the partnership deed and according to the terms of Partnership Deed.
+Also, the quantum of deduction or manner of its computation is to be mentioned in the deed.
 If there is not any such provision in deed then no deduction is allowed.
-Normally people mentions in deed that salary is allowed to partners as per maximum limit defined under this section.
-This clause satisfies the condition for quantum of deduction.
+Normally people mention in the deed that salary is allowed to partners as per the maximum limit defined under this section.
+This clause satisfies the condition for a quantum of deduction.

 - It should be related to the period of the partnership deed.
 If there is another partnership deed for another period then such deed’s provisions will be considered for that period.